kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/get-started-1.4.1.md

 This section describes how to collect signatures and send the transaction if there are multiple signers.

 ### Sequential sign <a id="sequential-sign"></a>
-The result object of [caver.klay.accounts.signTransaction] has a rawTransaction field.
+The result object of [caver.kaia.accounts.signTransaction] has a rawTransaction field.

 The `rawTransaction` has an RLP encoded transaction that contains both `signatures` and `feePayerSignatures`. `feePayerSignature` is included only when the transaction is a fee delegated transaction.